KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The Modulus10 algorithm uses modulus 10 and each digit is weighted by its position in the value, starting with weight 1 for the right-most non-check digit character.

+`Modulus10_1Algorithm` implements [IMaskedCheckDigitAlgorithm](#imaskedcheckdigitalgorithm) and can be used to validate values that are formatted with non-check digit characters (for example, a value formatted with spaces or dashes for human readability).

 #### Details